2-Parallel axes theorem for Iy, polar moment of inertia.

 Parallel axes theorem proof for Iy.

-We are going to talk about the parallel-axis theorem, For Iy.
+We are going to talk about the parallel-axis theorem for Iy.
 We have again two external axes. x and y. we are going to choose a small Infinitesimal area.
-We call it, dA and x ‘ and y’ are two axes passing by CG. of the area.
-The distance from the CG to the y-axis, we call it x̅. while the horizontal distance between the CG of the dA, to y’.
+We call it, dA, and x ‘ and y are two axes passing by the CG of the area.
+The distance from the CG to the y-axis is what we call x̅. while the horizontal distance between the CG of the dA, to y’.

-The horizontal axis passing by the CG is called x’ as we see and y̅ is the vertical distance from axis x’ to x.
+The horizontal axis passing by the CG is called x’, and y̅ is the vertical distance from the axis x’ to x.

 If we are going to estimate the moment of inertia about this y-axis.
-It is the ∫ dA*x^2 distance x distance that can be estimated as the sum of two components.
+The ∫ dA*x^2 distance x distance can be estimated as the sum of two components.

 Parallel axes theorem proof for Ixy.

-For Ixy, the product-moment of area, again the same area.
-We are going to introduce x’ and y’, these are two axes passing by the CG, and the external two axes, as usual, are x and y, The distance from the CG is y̅.
+For Ixy, the product of moment of area, again, the same area.
+We are going to introduce x’ and y’.
+These are two axes passing by the CG, and the external two axes, as usual, are x and y.
+The distance from the CG is y̅.

-To estimate the product-moment of area, we need to make integration by the multiplication of dA*x the horizontal distance * y to both x and y external axes.
+To estimate the product-moment of area, we need to make integration by multiplying dA by x, the horizontal distance * and y, the vertical distance, for both x and y external axes.

-Similarly, as before, this x = x̅ + x’ and, the, y overall distance= y̅ +y ‘, we put both two items inside brackets then the Ixy = ∫dA.
+Similarly, as before, this x = x̅ + x’ and the y overall distance y̅ + y ‘.
+We put both items inside brackets, and then Ixy = ∫dA.

 Then we multiply by x1* y1+ X1* y̅ + x̅ *y1 + x̅ * y̅.